Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 #### Angaian Terms

-The word Kaeon means "the way up".
+The word Kaeon means "perfect resolve" ("kae" meaning resolve, as in willpower, or resolution, and "on" meaning perfect).

 The word "Angaia" (pronounced "An-GUY-uh") means "the whole world", and can be said to represent the idea of all sentient entities in the universe as one people and one nation which transcends any